CHAPTER ONE

 But then there were the cemeteries full of flags.

 We arrived in Ivano-Frankivsk at 9.30 pm and were collected at the station.
 The Hotel had our room ready and it was laid out like a small apartment.
 It was an old building in the city centre, and all very pleasant.
 For those who know me, I always need a coffee before bed otherwise I get a blinding headache that wakes me at 4 am.
-So we found a grocery store that was still open and had a coffee machine.
+So we found a grocery store that was still open which had a coffee machine.
 It took a while to work out, though not successfully as I ended up with hot chocolate.
 Anyway, I was so tired, it did the trick and we both slept well.
-This was to be our base for the next two weeks.
+It would be our base for the next two weeks.

 CHAPTER SIX